JaimeMAnayaRojas/Intro_Bayesian_Stats/README.md

 [tutorial 2](https://www.youtube.com/watch?v=_V8eKsto3Ug)

-## If you want to use the Jupyter Notebooks, install python3 and Anaconda in your computer
+# Jupyter Notebooks AND `R`, install python3 and Anaconda in your computer

 Follow the instructions in this page